 Regarding the two primary bioaerosols, Cladosporium and Penicillium, their small particle size facilitates deposition in the upper respiratory tract of farm workers and livestock, potentially causing a range of allergic reactions and pulmonary diseases (Bamotra et al., 2025; Calderón-Ezquerro et al., 2025).
 Weryszko-Chmielewska et al. (2018) also observed the potential for unknown composition crystalline structures to readily attach to the surface of Cladosporium spores, which may lead to the disruption of the spore structure and the introduction of environmental chemicals into the spores, altering the properties of the allergenic proteins and increasing the amount of allergens released.
 In statistical studies in the UK and Europe, Cladosporium has been shown to cause a high allergy risk at airborne concentrations above 3,000 spores per cubic metre (Breitenbach and Simon-Nobbe, 2002; Sadyś et al., 2016).
 Allergic reactions caused by Cladosporium are predominantly nasal congestion, which can lead to sinusitis and upper respiratory tract infections (Bamotra et al., 2025; Weryszko-Chmielewska et al., 2018).
 Penicillium, on the other hand, has been found to cause epidermal infections of the skin and nails, especially in immunocompromised individuals (Egbuta et al., 2017).
 Furthermore, when exposed to certain temperatures and humidity, filamentous fungi such as Penicillium can produce mycotoxins that are not only harmful to human health, but can also lead to hormonal disruption, immunosuppression and even death of livestock in animal houses (Brown et al., 2012; Egbuta et al., 2017; Richard, 2007).

 The control of bioaerosols from an environmental management point of view is therefore crucial, especially in indoor closed environments such as animal houses.
 Filtration is a widely used method to capture bioaerosols through collision and precipitation by varying the filter material, pore size and air flow rate (Liu et al., 2017).
 Combining the appropriate growth temperature and relative humidity intervals for the target bioaerosol, and suppressing the emission of the corresponding bioaerosol by changing the temperature and humidity.
 Ozone as a strong oxidising agent has a strong removing effect on bacteria, fungi, spores etc., but at the same time it can cause irritation to the respiratory tract of humans or animals (Song et al., 2022).
-The current use of ozone for disinfection must be in a controlled environment because the effective disinfection concentration exceeds the recommended safety threshold (Lu et al., 2025).
+The current use of ozone for disinfection must be in a controlled environment because.
+The current use of ozone for disinfection must be in a controlled environment where the effective disinfection concentration exceeds the recommended safety threshold (Lu et al., 2025)..
 However, this study found that at lower ozone concentrations there may also be negative effects on bioaerosol emissions, providing insights for the future development of low-concentration ozone inactivation technologies.

 Limitations